formicidae-tracker/fort-tags/README.md

 ## License

-This project is licensed under the LGPL License version 3 or later - see the [COPYING.LESSER](COPYING.LESSER) file for details
+This project is licensed under the BSD 2 Clause License - see the [LICENSE.md](LICENSE.md) file for details